Northmead, New South Wales

 Northmead is a suburb of Greater Western Sydney, in the state of New South Wales, Australia.
 Northmead is located 26 kilometres west of the Sydney central business district, in the local government area of the City of Parramatta.

 Northmead is a hilly suburb with low to medium density houses, townhouses and apartment buildings, and a large light industrial area.
 It is located to the northeast of the junction of Darling Mills Creek and Toongabbie Creek, which combine to form the beginnings of the Parramatta River.

 History

+Traditional owners of the land are believed to be the Dharug peoples.

 With the British colonization of Parramatta, this area was originally part of the domain of Government House.
 What is left of this domain, including Government House, forms Parramatta Park.

 The name Northmead is derived from the location of the north "mead", or meadow, of the governor's domain.
+It was an area of orchards and poultary farms prior to being subdivided.
+The suburb is bordered by the waterways of the Darling Mills and Toongabbie Creeks.

 The land was subdivided between 1859 and 1889 and the Northern Meadow and Western Meadow of the domain were split off and called Northmead and Westmead.
 From this time, orchards were established by many new settlers, including some whose names were well known in the Parramatta area - George Oakes, Nat Payten and William Fullagar among them.